nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: When Joshua led God’s family into the promised land, God did something
+  intro: Joshua led God’s family into the land God had promised many years
-    incredible to show His family that He was with them.
+    earlier.
+He also learned firsthand that God is always with us – and there’s nothing we have to fear.
-  video: EOTjeK3SJvE
+  video: ruqGz1480uc
 blessing:
   heading: Benediction
-  text: Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
-    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
+  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 6th September 2020
+subtitle: Sunday worship - 13th September 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: Welcome to our online service for this week.
 We pray that this will be an
     encouragement to you during these uncertain times and will help you to focus on our unchanging God.
-welcomevideo: 2NmnsC57aJY
+welcomevideo: LOyUfwdntpA
 notices: []
 worshipintro:
   heading: Draw Near